huitang96/LFP/README.md

 # LFP
-This code is an official implementation of "LFP: LOOP FEATURE PYRAMID FOR OBJECT DETECTION" based on the open source object detection toolbox mmdetection.
+This code is an official implementation of "LFP: LOOP FEATURE PYRAMID FOR OBJECT DETECTION(Submission under review)" based on the open source object detection toolbox mmdetection.